 Mesothelioma and Asbestos Trust Funds

 A mesothelioma trust fund is created on behalf of negligent asbestos companies that have gone bankrupt.
-The purpose of the trusts is to set aside money for future asbestos claims.
+The purpose of the trusts is to set aside money for present and future asbestos claims.
 These trust funds protect mesothelioma victims who deserve compensation from asbestos companies that filed for bankruptcy.

-See If You Qualify
+See if You Qualify for Compensation

 Asbestos.com is the nation’s most trusted mesothelioma resource